Complex Property Division Demands Skilled Analysis

 For instance, if there is a gain on the strike price of stock or a mutual fund, it is critical to know the differences between a Roth IRA and a traditional IRA.
 One involves pretax money and the other involves post-tax money, so the tax consequences will differ greatly.
 We use our knowledge in a strategic manner to strengthen our clients’ financial position after divorce.

-Wisely Designate And Divide Your Valuable Assets
+Wisely Designate And Divide Your Property and Valuable Assets

 We assist clients with the equitable division of a wide array of assets, including: